foodgeoff2010/Polyamine_platform/Readme.md

 ## References

-Engineering yeast metabolism for the discovery, refactoring, and production of polyamines and polyamine analogues Qin J, Krivoruchko A, Ji B, Chen Y, Kristensen M, Keasling D.J., Jensen K.M., Nielsen J 2020 In Submission.
+Engineering yeast metabolism for the discovery and production of polyamines and polyamine analogues (2021) Nature Catalysis